 Primary Care Practitioner

-U.S. Public Health Service: A principal operating component of DHHS concerned with administering public health programs, including the Indian Health Service, biomedical research, health manpower training, family planning, emergency medical services, health maintenance organizations, community health programs, and health planning.
+U.S. Public Health Service: A principal operating component of HHS concerned with administering public health programs, including the Indian Health Service, biomedical research, health manpower training, family planning, emergency medical services, health maintenance organizations, community health programs, and health planning.

 Pediatric Nurse Practitioner